rodridu/Finetune-LLMs/README.md

 ### Notebook
 The repository includes the following Jupyter notebooks:

-1. `Finetune_ChatGPT.ipynb`: Notebook for fine-tuning ChatGPT 3.5-turbo on the self-labelled sentiment dataset.
+1. `Finetune_ChatGPT.ipynb`: Notebook for prompt-tuning ChatGPT 3.5-turbo on the self-labelled sentiment dataset.

 2. `Finetune_RoBERTa.ipynb`: Notebook for fine-tuning the RoBERTa model on the same dataset.